 For this person, it’s all about how to choose winners.
 They think that if they just pick correctly, they’ll win.

 It’s not at all unlike betting on a racehorse before a race.
 You study past performance, make a good guess before you know the outcome, and then watch with baited breath to see how accurate your prediction was.

 Internal Investing Is About Being the Person Who Invests Well

 However, investing that actualizes your potential and moves you towards financial freedom is internal.
 When you understand the composition and construction of an investment, you’ll realize that it is much more personal and quite literally, a part of us.
 This was Jim’s perspective.
-He understood that successful investing is an outflow of the investor.
-As such, investing is much more than picking well.
+He understood that successful investing is an outflow of the person.
+As such, it’s much more than picking well.
 It’s about being the person who invests well.

-The internal view of investing is the least expected, but most important key to determining the best investments for you.
+The internal view is the least expected, but the most important key to determining what is best for you.
 It’s what gives the successful their competitive advantage.
 And with it, you can recognize the unpardonable sin of investing and run with confidence in the opposite direction.

 What Investments Are

 Usually, people look at investments at an arm’s length.
 If you’re going to be a person who invests well, you need to understand what it is that you do when you invest.
 To do that, let’s get up close and personal and take an inside look at the anatomy of your relationship with an investment.